 An AP shall not send an EHT MU PPDU with a 4996-tone RU if the 4996-tone RU carries a TRS Control subfield.

-The AP affiliated with an AP MLD and operating on a link shall not set an ACI value in the Preferred AC subfield in the Trigger Dependent User Info field of the User Info field of a Basic Trigger frame for a non- AP STA that is affiliated with a non-AP MLD if no TID that corresponds to this ACI is mapped to the link for the non-AP MLD by the TID-to-link mapping (see 35.3.7 (Link management)).
+The AP affiliated with an AP MLD and operating on a link shall not set the Preferred AC subfield in the Trigger Dependent User Info field of the User Info field of a Basic Trigger frame for a non- AP STA that is affiliated with a non-AP MLD to an ACI for which no corresponding TID is mapped to the link for the non-AP MLD by the TID-to-link mapping (see 35.3.7 (Link management)).[#17018]

 NOTE 3—If one of the two TIDs matching the indicated Preferred AC is not mapped to the link where the Trigger frame is sent, then data frames belonging to the unmapped TID cannot be transmitted on that link, following 35.3.7 (Link management).